scala/docs.scala-lang/_tour/implicit-parameters.md

 redirect_from: "/tutorials/tour/implicit-parameters.html"
 ---

 A method can have an _implicit_ parameter list, marked by the _implicit_ keyword at the start of the parameter list.
-If the parameters in that parameter list are not passed as usual, scala will look if it can get an implicit value of the correct type, and if it can, pass it automatically.
+If the parameters in that parameter list are not passed as usual, Scala will look if it can get an implicit value of the correct type, and if it can, pass it automatically.

-The places scala will look for these parameters fall into two categories:
+The places Scala will look for these parameters fall into two categories:

 * First, eligible are all identifiers that can be accessed at the point of the method call without a prefix and that denote an implicit definition or an implicit parameter.
 * Second, eligible are also all members of companion objects of the implicit parameter's type that are labeled implicit.